johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 ### Increase ###

-Missional movements grow through the forming of disciples who make disciples, who make disciples (see [The Commissioning of Messianic Community] and [The Structures of Messianic Community].
+Missional movements grow through the forming of disciples who make disciples, who make disciples (see [*The Commissioning of Messianic Community*] and [*The Structures of Messianic Community*].

 Disciples do more than simply *believe* in missional values: they *embody* core beliefs and values by realigning their lives, in order to affect their own contexts and futures — including making disciples...who make disciples...who make disciples and so on.

 ### Reproduction ###

 Within missional movements, as in nature, not all reproduction succeeds.
 Some individuals and groups fail to mature.
 Others reach maturity, but don't reproduce.
 Some start slowly, others rapidly.
-Some groups evolve a different sense of identity, purpose or form to their originating contexts.
+Some groups evolve a different sense of identity, purpose or form to that of their originating contexts.

 ### Expansion ###